mat-sz/catchmail-ws/README.md

 ## Installation

 Run `yarn install`, `yarn build` and then simply run `yarn start`.
-For development you can also run filedrop-ws with live reload, `yarn dev`.
+For development you can also run catchmail-ws with live reload, `yarn dev`.
+A permission to use port 25 is required (running as superuser is not recommended though, an alternative is to use Docker or authbind/setcap).

 ## Configuration